 Moments later, the captain of the shuttle returned from an unexpected rumble in town.
 The Star Destroyer captain noticed that two of his stormtroopers were dead.
 He noted, "Aplogan, you told me there would be no resistance in this city."

 "Sorry, Captain Lorme," Aplogan replied.
 "These rebels have always been unpredictable."

 Lorme paused then replied, "Well, the good news is, we have a surrender.
 And he's wearing his Life Day best."

 Aplogan laughed at that.
 They took a moment to collect their equipment and left for the home they called space.
 After they launched, troop carriers landed to 'liberate' the town they spoke of.
 All the Empire wondered how long it would take for Tatooine to be taken.

 Hours later, Ziggy was still in the brig – very nervous.
 He was so scared that he dared not to speak.
 He realized he could be left in custody and no one would care.
 The only thing that snapped him out of it was that he still had his weapon – the sword – flung over his back.
 Then the captain appeared, smiling.
-Actually, before, he was wearing a mask to protect his face.
-Now Ziggy could see into his eyes.
+He was not wearing his protective mask this time.
+Ziggy was able to see into his eyes.

 With a laugh, he let Ziggy out of custody, "I could have come for you earlier, but that wouldn't have been as much fun."